 12:30 to 1 p.m. weekdays.
 Does local interviews with newsmakers.
 Host: Cindy Kohlmann email@example.com

 or (563) 690-0840.
 You can reach her by phone but also try her email and she will call you back.
 Guest interviews are 25-30 minutes.
-Interview can be via phone or in studio.
+The interview can be via phone or in a studio.
 Sometimes accepts calls from listeners for guest.
 Covers Grant, Lafayette and Iowa Counties and also accepts Community Calendar announcements (Public Service Announcements) on their website.

 WGLR AM 1280 and FM 97.7 (Lancaster)

 51 Means Dr., Platteville, WI 53818 (608) 349-2000 (M-F 8am to 5pm) www.wglr.com “Guest Spotlight” Talk Program:

 Does 8 to 10-minute interviews aired after the noon news.
 Host: Doug Wagen can be contacted at firstname.lastname@example.org

 .
 They also have a community calendar e-mail Patrice Stiner at email@example.com

 .
 Items submitted are reserved for non-profit or civic events.
 WGLR is a sister station with WPVL AM 1590 and FM 107.1

 (Platteville) and currently simulcasts their programming.
 WSUP FM 90.5 (UW-Platteville)

 University Radio, 42 Pioneer Tower, 1 University Plaza, Platteville, WI 53818 (608) 342-1165 www.uwplatt.edu/org/wsup/ Public Affairs Program:

 Airs from 9 to 10 am.
 Weekdays.
 Applications can be filled out online at www.uwplatt.edu/org/wsup/forms/pub_aff_show.html